pcallewaert/connaisseur/connaisseur/tests/integration/LOCAL.md

 ## Kind

 For kind we assume you have a running kind cluster set as current kubernetes context and that you have loaded the docker images from the latest connaisseur image version as well as the hook image onto the `kind` nodes.
 You need to have the alerting interface running and attach it to the docker network that is used by the kind container just as for minikube using the docker driver.
-By default, it's name is `kind`, so if you renamed the docker network of the kind container provide your custom name as `KIND_NETWORK`:
+By default, it's name is `kind`, so if you renamed the docker network of the kind container, provide your custom name as `KIND_NETWORK`:

 ```shell
 KIND_NETWORK=kind